The Zoo Fence

 There is a very interesting and curious shift in wording that takes place in Genesis and which heretofore may have seemed to us to be of little import, but which now assumes special significance.
 Shortly after the report of the first seven days of creation, all of a sudden and without explanation, “God” becomes “the Lord God”.
 I expect that more than a few theologians have addressed this phenomenon, and brought to it far more erudition than we can here; still, we do well to ponder it in the context of our own reach for understanding.
 A lord, by definition, is a person or being who has dominion over other persons, territory, and things.
 Thus, a lord needs there to be something for him to be lord of, otherwise his lordship is merely a fiction, a joke.
 Yet, we have said that in the beginning there was God, and God was all there was.
 There was nothing else but God.
 In the beginning, there was nothing to be lord of.
 And so, quite rightly, in the beginning, God is not “the Lord God”; He is simply God.
 But after The Fall, a new environment evolves, an environment most unlike, at least in appearance, the Whole environment of the beginning.
 In this new environment, which we have suggested might be the sleeping God-as-Adam’s dreamscape, God the Whole One seems not to be present, at least not as such.
 Here, what is whole is perceived and experienced separatively, or piecemeal.
 And so it should be, for, as you and I have discovered, that was the purpose of the dreamscape.
 Now, this dream environment with its apparently multiple and various inhabitants who feel very much other than one another and than everything else, and which at least has the appearance of territory and other things, can very comfortably accommodate a lord, for now there is plenty for a lord to be lord of.

 But how is that role or function to be portrayed?
 Remember that we observed that the characters in dreams represent aspects or traits or tendencies of the dreamer, who, in this instance, is God (albeit, as Adam).
 Just so, we can presume that the Lord God in the dreamscape is intended to represent not the Whole of God, for that is portrayed or represented by the dream in its entirety, but only an aspect of the Whole of God.
 Thus, we perceive the Lord God to be merely another character in the dream, a piece or an aspect of the whole.
 Even a cursory reading of his lines and actions in the biblical text suggests that the Lord God is intended to represent what we may call the authority aspect of God the Whole, but an authority which is dependent upon its dominion for its existence.
-Thus, the Lord God needs Adam and Eve just as one side of a coin needs the other, for he is, if you will, the third side of that same coin of which Adam and Even are two sides or aspects, the aspects we call male and female.
+Thus, the Lord God needs Adam and Eve just as one side of a coin needs the other, for he is, if you will, the third side of that same coin of which Adam and Eve are two sides or aspects, the aspects we call male and female.
 For their part, Adam and Eve perform properly as the subjects of the Lord God, for they look to him as their external source for everything, a source they must worship, fear, beg, cajole, and please.
 Formerly, of course, (or, actually, in Truth, which is Now), no such wheedling was every necessary or appropriate; as aspects of the Whole and in place, they were whatever they needed.
 Now separated from each other and from the Lord God, albeit only in the illusory reality of a dream, they behave accordingly.
 They approach and treat the Lord God as if he were separate from them, and he responds to them in like manner.
 Recalling our earlier reference to atom splitting, we might remark here that our witnessing Adam and Eve and the Lord God interact in Genesis is not altogether unlike a modern scientist’s tracing and charting, and trying to make sense of, the movements of an atom’s parts.
 In fact, reports of those observations, such as I am able to comprehend them, describe relationships and activities no less confusing, and sometimes even outrageous, than those of our biblical friends and forebears.

 Before we permit to harden our conclusion that the Genesis story from The Fall on may simply be an elaborately contrived dreamscape, we ought to ask ourselves how far we are prepared to carry that idea.
 Are we willing to entertain the possibility that everything that followed from The Fall has been and is a continuing dream?
 Even if we are not willing to accept the Garden of Eden as a literal, geographical place or The Fall as a factual, historical event, can we permit the message of this lesson to be that life truly is, as the nursery rhyme would have it, nothing but a dream?
 Who among us is ready to believe that our lives today, not to mention all of human history, the human race, the earth itself, our solar system and the entire astronomical universe, are merely a dream, when it is all so obviously real?
 One has only to drop a heavy rock on one’s foot to realize that this is no dream.
 And yet, to be precise, we have not said that this is our dream.
 Rather, we are saying that it is Adam’s dream (or, again, to remain precise, God-as-Adam’s dream).
 That is, it is not a dream we are having but a dream of which we are the inhabitants!
 And to the inhabitants of a dream, to those who do not realize that they are part of a dream, dreams seem, dreams are, real enough.
 In fact, from their perspective, the dream is all the reality there is.
 Just so, in our dreams, in our own sleep each night, the personalities and events seem decidedly real to us as we dream them, sometimes disturbingly so.
 It does not help that they are “just” dreams; at least, not until morning, when, awake, we can find relief in that observation.
 Even those of our dreams that defy the laws of our waking life, dreams in which elephants fly, dreams in which we fly, seem fully real while they are unfolding.
 Later, exercising armchair wisdom, we interpret these kinds of phenomena as symbolically standing for this or that, but as they happen they are not symbols, and neither are they unusual or inappropriate; they are real.

 Part of our discomfiture here is undoubtedly due to the way we think, in subject-object terms.
 We say, for example, “Last night, I had a dream,” as if a dream were an object, like, say, an automobile, which one can have or own.
 But a dream is not a thing; it is more a process.
 We would do better to think of it in its participle form, dreaming.
 “I am dreaming,” then, means not something I am having, but something I am being.
 “My dream” is not mine so much as it is me at the moment of its unfolding.
-Likewise, then, we are no so much the characters in God-as-Adam’s dream as we are God-as-Adam dreaming.
+Likewise, then, we are not so much the characters in God-as-Adam’s dream as we are God-as-Adam dreaming.
 We are the dream.
 The dream is the dreamer.
 And the dreamer is, ultimately, God.
 It may seem like a series of Chinese boxes, one inside the other, and in a sense it is.
 But more precisely, it is all the same “thing” seen differently.
 Remember, in the beginning there was only the One, God.
 That never changed.
 That will never change.
 That cannot change.
 What has changed is simply that now the One seems to be many, seems to itself to be many, and in a very real sense just so that we would eventually have this very discussion!

 Still, the conclusion that this, our lives and our world, is just a dream can be disconcerting in the extreme.
 Yet imagine for a moment if one of the characters in one of your dreams tonight were to come across a book in your dreamscape and therein to read that the truth of its reality was that it was just a part of a dream, of your dream.
 Do you suppose it would react any differently from the way you and I are reacting now, with disbelief perhaps approaching horror?
 More importantly, would the character believe what it read?
 And even if it did believe it, what would it do about it?
 But, most importantly, would it attempt to awaken you, the dreamer, knowing that doing so must inevitably extinguish itself and its reality, your dream?
 What would you do in that situation?
 Indeed, what will you do?